Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 [React][react] is a library made by Facebook which uses a concept of `Virtual DOM`, which allows to apply as few mutations as possible.
 When the element's state changes, React decides whether an actual DOM update is necessary by comparing changes in his `Virtual DOM` with an actual DOM.
 The React's philosophy leans also to clean separation between components.
 One of this library's feature is a `one-way data flow` which means that child components cannot directly affect parent components.

-Before we start I want to let you know, that the whole repository is here:
+Before we start I want to let you know, that the whole repository is available on [github][TODO].

 ### Setup and initialization